sandmanns/gefaar/README.md

 * `Select column containing information on...`
   * `...species` Name of the column containing information on the analyzed species.
-  * `...clinic` Name of the column containing information on the clinic.
+  * `...clinic/unit` Name of the column containing information on the clinic/unit.
   * `...specimen` Name of the column containing information on the specimen, in which the species were detected.
   * `...date` Name of the column containing information on the date at which samples were taken.
     * `-> date format` Underlying date format used in the input file (one of: dd.mm.yy, dd.mm.yyyy, mm/dd/yy, mm/dd/yyyy, yy-mm-dd, yyyy-mm-dd)